 Once you have answered the first stage of questions, go to the Subject Performance graph and expand all seven subjects to view your performance.
 Here you will be able to identify your weaknesses in each subtopic.
 Spend one day studying each subject and work on the weak subtopics in each subject area by reviewing your outlines.

-For additional help, you can add on Smart Online MBE Flashcards and/or online video lectures presented by MBE Expert Professor Jonathan Grossman.
+For additional help, you can add-on AdaptiBar MBE video lectures. presented by MBE Expert Professor Jonathan Grossman.
 In 3-3.5 hours per subject, Professor Grossman covers everything you need to know while remaining clear and focused.
 Once you have completed reviewing, begin answering questions again in Practice Questions mode.

 Subject Performance Graph